 Hypothyroidism is caused by two diseases.
 One is lymphocytic thyroiditis, an immune-mediated disease where the dog’s immune system mistakes the thyroid as foreign and starts attacking it.
 We don’t know why this happens but lymphocytic thyroiditis is the most common reason for hypothyroidism in dogs.

 The other disease that causes hypothyroidism is idiopathic thyroid gland atrophy where their fat tissue replaces the normal thyroid tissue.
 The cause of this disease is also unknown.

 95% of hypothyroidism is caused by these two diseases, and the other 5% by rare diseases like thyroid gland cancer.
 Whatever the cause, the symptoms and treatments of hypothyroidism are usually the same.

-The cause of canine osteosarcoma is unknown, but it is believed to be related to genetics and environmental factors.
+The cause of osteosarcoma is unknown, but it’s believed to be related to genetics and environmental factors.

 Bloat or Gastric Torsion

-Canine bloat or gastric torsion is a serious and potentially life-threatening condition that can affect any dog breed.
-It’s important to be aware of the symptoms so that you can seek medical attention for your pet as soon as possible if they have any of them.
-Bloat or gastric torsion occurs when the stomach becomes filled with gas, fluid, and/or food.
+Bloat or gastric torsion is a serious and potentially life-threatening condition that can affect any dog breed.
+It’s important to be aware of the symptoms so that you can get medical attention for your pet as soon as possible if they have any of them.
+Bloat or gastric torsion occurs when the stomach becomes filled with gas, fluid, or food.

 This causes the stomach to twist on itself, cutting off the blood supply to the organs and leading to shock.